interestedinbread/Full_Snack/README.md

 ## ✨ Features

 ### 🤖 AI-Powered Meal Generation
-- **Ingredient-Based Suggestions**: Input ingredients you have to get creative meal ideas
+- **Ingredient-Based Suggestions**: Input ingredients you want to use to get creative meal ideas
 - **Multi-Choice Questionnaire**: Answer questions about preferences, dietary restrictions, and cuisine types
 - **Free-Form Prompts**: Describe your meal ideas in natural language (e.g., "something spicy and Asian-inspired")